hapijs/hapi/API.md

   values are presented as text while files are provided as streams.
 File streams from a 'multipart/form-data' upload will also have a `hapi` property containing the `filename` and `headers` properties.
-Note that payload streams for multipart payloads are a synthetic interface created on top of the entire mutlipart content loaded into memory.
+Note that payload streams for multipart payloads are a synthetic interface created on top of the entire multipart content loaded into memory.
 To avoid loading large multipart payloads into memory, set [`parse`](#route.options.payload.parse) to `false` and handle the multipart payload in the handler using a streaming parser (e.g. [**pez**](https://hapi.dev/family/pez/api)).